dstaben/phase-1-first-class-functions/README.md

   exerciseRoutine(exercise);

-  // we could give this function a name if we wanted to, but since
+  // we could give this function a namqe if we wanted to, but since
   // it's only available _inside_ morningRoutine(), we don't need to return function () {
     console.log(`Nom nom nom, this ${breakfast} is delicious!`);